Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 Precise planetary parameters are key to interpreting the eclipse depth and potential atmospheric composition of small planets.
 The HD~3167 system has been studied by Kepler \citep{vanderburg2016two}, Hubble \citep{guilluy2020ares}, Spitzer IRAC Channel 2 (4.5\,$\mu$m) \citep{mikal2020transmission}, CHEOPS \citep{bourrier2022cheops}, and TESS.
 The system has also been monitored over a 5.5 year timespan by ground-based radial velocity (RV) instruments, including Keck/HIRES, APF/Levy, ESO3.6m/HARPS, and TNG/HARPS-N.

 We use \texttt{ExoFASTv2} \citep{Eastman:2019,mahajan2024using} to jointly-fit photometry from Kepler, Hubble, Spitzer, CHEOPS and RV data presented in \citet{bourrier2022cheops} and \citet{bonomo2023cold} to derive precise planetary parameters of the HD~3167 system.
 Detrended Kepler, Hubble, Spitzer, and CHEOPS light curves are taken from \citet{bourrier2022cheops} using their inflated errorbars (to account for uncertainties in detrending parameters).
 RV data from \citet{bonomo2023cold} are normalized by fitting a median offset between overlapping observations with \citet{bourrier2022cheops}.
 Following \citet{bourrier2022cheops}, we detrend the HARPS-N RV data linearly with the reported full-width half-maximum of the cross-correlation function.
 We also add photometry from TESS sector 70 using a spline function to detrend stellar variability and our JWST MIRI LRS white light curve.
 Contrary to \citet{bourrier2022cheops}, we fit for a single planet radius shared among different instruments/wavelength ranges for HD~3167~b and c (separately).
 HD~3167~b likely lacks a hydrogen-dominated atmosphere where absorption features would significantly affect its radii in different bandpasses, and HD~3167 c possess a very high metallicity ($\gtrsim700\times$ solar, \citealt{mikal2020transmission}) atmosphere with a small scale height, showing good agreement in transit depth over multiple instruments.
+Note that we do not use the empirical mass-luminosity-metallicity relation for low-mass stars derived in \citet{mann2019constrain} used in previous similar fits \citep{mansfield2024no,xue2024jwst} due to the Sun-like nature of the host star.
+We instead directly joint-fit MIST isochrones \citep{Dotter2016,Choi2016}, the stellar spectral energy distribution (SED), Gaia parallax, and transit/eclipse-derived stellar density to derive stellar properties.